三.1.4 . 会友应委任一名独立注册会计师，以汇编、审阅或审计本堂次年的财务报告。为清楚起见，汇编选项只有在满足第五章第5.7条列出的所有条件时才能使用。

 Coquitlam Mandarin Church Bylaws

-These bylaws, the Local Church Constitution, and the Manual of The Christian and Missionary Alliance in Canada constitute the governing documents of the church.
+The Local Church Constitution, and the Manual of The Christian and Missionary Alliance in Canada , and this bylaws, constitute the governing documents of the church.

 In these bylaws, unless the context otherwise requires:

-“Annual Meeting” means the Annual Meeting of the Membership.
+“Annual General Meeting” means the Annual Meeting of the Members.

-“Board” means the Board of Counsellors of the church.
+“Board” means the Board of Elders of the church.

 “bylaws” means the bylaws of the church.